mtumilowicz/java12-io-socket-client-server-workshop/README.md

 reach the web server for normal web communication, then you can reach it for a webSocket request without any networking infrastructure anywhere between client and server having to open new holes in the firewall or open new ports or anything like that

+* This value (the
+  default is 50) caps the maximum number of pending connections that can wait in a queue.
+Above that number, they are rejected.
+To make matters worse, we pretend to implement HTTP/1.1 which uses persistent connections by default.
+Until the client disconnects we keep the TCP/IP connection open just in case, blocking new clients.
+* also uses a thread per
+  connection, but threads are recycled when a client disconnects so that we do not pay the price of thread warm up for every client
+  * This is pretty much how all popular servlet containers like Tomcat and Jetty work, managing 100 to 200 threads in a pool by default.
+Tomcat has the so-called NIO connector that handles some of the operations on sockets asynchronously, but the real work in servlets and frameworks built on top of them is still blocking.
+  * This means that traditional applications are inherently limited to a couple thousand connections, even built on top of modern servlet containers.